microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 }
 ```

-`AnchorElement` is used to describe which UI element the Popup should be positioned near.
+`AnchorElement` is used to describe which element the `Popup` should be positioned relative to.
+Defaults to `null`.  `DesiredPlacement` is ignored, `ActualPlacement` is always `None`, and
+`PlacementChanged` is never raised if this is `null`.

-`DesiredPlacement` is used to describe how the app author would ideally like the popup
+`DesiredPlacement` is used to describe how the app author would ideally like the `Popup`
-positioned relative to `AnchorElement`.  `ActualPlacement` returns where the app actually
+positioned relative to `AnchorElement`.
+Defaults to `None`.  `AnchorElement` is ignored,
+`ActualPlacement` is always `None` and `PlacementChanged` is never raised if this is `None`.
+If both `DesiredPlacement` and `AnchorElement` are set and `HorizontalOffset` and/or `VerticalOffset`
+are also set, then the latter two properties will offset the `Popup` from where it would have been
+placed by `DesiredPlacement` and `AnchorElement` alone.

-positioned the Popup after taking into account available space.  `PlacementChanged` is raised
+`ActualPlacement` returns where the app actually positioned the `Popup`, after taking into account
+available space, if both `AnchorElement` and `DesiredPlacement` were set.

-whenever XAML sets the value of `ActualPlacement`, which allows apps to respond to where the
+`PlacementChanged` is synchronously raised whenever XAML sets the value of `ActualPlacement`,
-Popup was placed - for example, by setting a visual state based on whether a Popup is appearing
+which allows apps to respond to where a `Popup` was placed - for example, by setting
-above or below `AnchorElement`.
+a visual state based on whether a `Popup` is appearing above or below `AnchorElement`.
+This event is raised before the screen is refreshed, meaning that any visual changes made
+in response to this event can be made before anything is drawn to the screen at the new position.

 # API Details
 <!-- The exact API, in MIDL3 format (https://docs.microsoft.com/en-us/uwp/midl-3/) -->